 What do you want to learn?

-Fill the box with words or pictures about what you'd like to learn as a STREAM Girl.
+Fill the box with words or pictures about what you'd like to learn.
 STREAM stands for Science, Technology, Recreation, Engineering, Arts, and Math.
 But it also means running water, like a river, creek, or stream.